fmorgner/newtype/doc/src/index.rst

    :tparam BaseType: The underlying type of the new strong alias
    :tparam TagType: A type uniquely identifying this string alias
-   :tparam DerivationClause: A :cpp:struct:`derivation_clause` listing all features that shall be automatically derived.
+   :tparam DerivationClause: A :cpp:class:`derivation_clause` listing all features that shall be automatically derived.

 Usage